Last updated November 8th, 2023.

 How Much Does a Penang Condo Cost?

-But if you’re looking for a condo in Penang, you’re in luck.
-The price range for condos starts a bit lower compared to houses.
-Condos are priced between RM400,000 (US$96,258) to RM5 million (US$1.2 million).
+If you’re looking to buy a condo in Penang, you’re in luck though since the price range for condos starts a bit lower compared to landed properties and houses.

 If you’re a foreigner though, just make sure that the condominium you pick meets the RM1 million requirement that non-Malaysian real estate owners must abide by.